Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Conclusion

-\begin{IEEEbiography} [{ }] {Thejan Rajapakshe} received the bachelor degree in Applied Sciences from Rajarata University of Sri Lanka and the Bachelor of Information Technology from the University of Colombo, School of Computing, in 2016.
-He is currently a research scholar at the University of Southern Queensland (USQ).
+\begin{IEEEbiography} [{ }] {Thejan Rajapakshe} (Student Member, IEEE) received a bachelor's degree in Applied Sciences from the Rajarata University of Sri Lanka and a Bachelor of Information Technology from the University of Colombo, School of Computing, in 2016.

+He is currently a research scholar at the University of Southern Queensland (UniSQ).
 His research interests include reinforcement learning, speech processing, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }] {Rajib Rana} (Member, IEEE) received his Ph.\,D.\ in Computer Science and Engineering from the University of New South Wales, Sydney, Australia, in 2011.

-\begin{IEEEbiography} [{ }] {Rajib Rana} is an experimental computer scientist, Advance Queensland Senior Research Fellow and an Associate Professor of Computer Science in the University of Southern Queensland.
+He is an experimental computer scientist, and a Professor of Computer Science in the University of Southern Queensland.
 He is also the Director of the IoT Health research program at the University of Southern Queensland.
-He is recipient of the prestigious Young Tall Poppy QLD Award 2018 as one of Queensland’s most outstanding scientists for achievements in the area of scientific research and communication.
+He is a recipient of the prestigious Young Tall Poppy QLD Award 2018 as one of Queensland’s most outstanding scientists for achievements in the area of scientific research and communication.
 Rana's research work aims to capitalise on advancements in technology along with sophisticated information and data processing to better understand disease progression in chronic health conditions and develop predictive algorithms for chronic diseases, such as mental illness and cancer.
 His current research focus is on Unsupervised Representation Learning, Reinforcement Learning, Adversarial Machine Learning and Emotional Speech Generation.
-He received his B.\,Sc.\ degree in Computer Science and Engineering from Khulna University, Bangladesh, with the Prime Minister and President's Gold Medal for outstanding achievements and his Ph.\,D.\ in Computer Science and Engineering from the University of New South Wales, Sydney, Australia, in 2011.
+He received his B.\,Sc.\ degree in Computer Science and Engineering from Khulna University, Bangladesh, with the Prime Minister and President's Gold Medal for outstanding achievements.
 He received his postdoctoral training at Autonomous Systems Laboratory, CSIRO, before joining the University of Southern Queensland in 2015. \end{IEEEbiography}